ten0s/ten0s.github.io/_posts/2022-07-25-find-dlls-and-typelibs-dependencies-for-nodejs-gtk-application-on-windows.md

 exit 0
 ```

+The script first checks that Show Loader Snaps are enabled for a given command (node.exe in our case) and CDB is available and
-The script is basically a loop on every iteration it runs the application under the debugger and looks for DLL and Typelib errors, in such case
+then it is basically a loop on every iteration it runs the application under the debugger and looks for DLL and Typelib errors,
-it copies either DLL or Typelib locally.
+in such case it copies either DLL or Typelib locally.

 Run the script:

 ```
-$ ./copy-mingw64-deps.sh
+$ ./copy-mingw64-deps.sh node.exe index.js
 '/mingw64/bin//libgmodule-2.0-0.dll' -> './libgmodule-2.0-0.dll'
 '/mingw64/bin//libgobject-2.0-0.dll' -> './libgobject-2.0-0.dll'
 '/mingw64/bin//libglib-2.0-0.dll' -> './libglib-2.0-0.dll'